10 Observations from Shooting Equestrian Sports

 • Hunter competitions require more caution as horses can be easily spooked, limiting how close photographers can get.

-• Technique and symmetry are more crucial in hunter events, so I look more closely for the proper form.
+• Technique and symmetry are more crucial in hunter events, so I focused more on the proper form.

 Hunter course is much cleaner and more proper.